Streats22/LaraGrapePackage/COMPONENTS_README.md

 ---

-**The modular system makes LaralGrape more maintainable and extensible! 🎉**
+**The modular system makes LaraGrape more maintainable and extensible as a Laravel package! 🧩**

 blockManager: {
   appendTo: '#gjs-blocks', // This should be a sidebar div